shippify/slate/source/index.md

 task.total_amount | The total amount charged by the shipper in cash, if the recipient did not pay before via bank transfer or credit card online (optional) task.pickup_date | Pickup date for a future scheduled task.
 This parameter must be a UNIX TIMESTAMP (optional) task.delivery_date | Delivery date for a future scheduled task.
 This parameter must be a UNIX TIMESTAMP (optional) task.send_email_params  | (optional) If you want to send an email to the recipient.
 This is a JSON string.
 Some companies can have or customize email templates to send a custom email to their users every time a task is created.
-For example: send_email_params: `‘{\"from\":\"Custom from email name or company name \",\"subject\":\"Custom subject for your email\"}'`
+For example: send_email_params: `‘{\"from\":\"Custom from email name or company name \",\"subject\":\"Custom subject for your email\", \"to\": \"Email of the task's recipient.\"}'`

 ### Product Object